denten-books/plain-text/5-surface.md

 research.
-In an image that evokes Baron Münchhausen pulling himself out of a swamp by his own bootstraps, Engelbart called his lab's methodology "bootstrapping," which involved the recursive strategy of "developing tools and techniques" to develop better tools and techniques.
-The "tangible product" of such an activity was a "constantly improving augmentation system for use in developing and studying augmentation systems."[@engelbart_human_1969, 67]
+In an image that evokes Baron Münchhausen pulling himself out of a swamp by his own bootstraps, Engelbart called his lab's methodology "bootstrapping," which involved the recursive strategy of "developing tools and techniques" to develop better tools and techniques [@engelbart_research_1968, 396].
+The "tangible product" of such an activity was a "constantly improving augmentation system for use in developing and studying augmentation systems."[@engelbart_human_1969, 6]

 It is an appealing vision, but only as long as it remained recursive.
 The lab benefited from creating its own tools and methods.
 Engelbart also hoped that